oroinc/documentation/backend/entities/config-entities/configure-entity-config-attribute.rst

                             priority: 100
                             indexed:  true

 This configuration adds the 'demo_attr' attribute with the 'Demo' value to all configurable entities.
 The configurable entity is an entity marked with the `@Config` annotation.
 This code also automatically adds a service named **oro_entity_config.provider.acme** into the DI container.
-You can use this service to get a value of the 'demo_attr' attribute for a particular entity.
+You can use this service to get the value of a particular entity's 'demo_attr' attribute.

 To apply this change, execute the **oro:entity-config:update** command that updates configuration data for entities: